 Cisco switches and fiber optic transceivers are considered as the benchmarks of the market with a market share more than 50%.
 With the development of fiber optic network, Cisco has developed a variety of fiber optic transceivers for different applications and has built a system to name each transceiver.
 For instance, the most commonly used 10G Cisco modules like SFP-10G-SR and SFP-10G-LR have part numbers which can accurately descript their biggest features.
 SR means “short range” and LR means “long range”.
 However, customers find the part numbers of some Cisco modules are named with an “S”, like SFP-10G-SR-S and SFP-10G-LR-S. Cisco calls them S-class modules.
 People might get confused by these Cisco S-class modules.
-What’s the difference between the Cisco S-class modules and non-s-class modules?
-Should I use Cisco S-class modules?
+Cisco S-Class vs Non-S-Class module, which one should you choose?

 Cisco only published four 10G S-class SFP+ modules and two 40G S-class QSFP+ modules.
 The following table listed Cisco S-class modules.
 Cisco S-class modules seem to have no differences from the non-S-class modules.
 However, if you read the specification of these modules and the suggestions from Cisco, you will find the differences.